tripatheea/MODProducer/README.md

 # MIT Open Data Producer

-This package downloads AOD files from the CMS OpenData release and converts them into a human-readable file format called MOD (MITOpenData).
+This package downloads AOD files from the [CERN Open Data Portal](http://opendata.cern.ch "CERN Open Data Portal") release and converts them into a human-readable file format called MOD (MIT Open Data).
 Currently, the following information are stored:

 - 4-momentum and pdgId for PF Candidates.
 - 4-momentum, Jet Area and Jet Energy Correction factors for AK5 Jets.
 These are stored for redundancy and validation of the jets clustered from the stored PF Candidates.
 - Trigger Names, prescale values and whether or not that trigger fired for each event.
 - Run Number and Event Number.
 - Luminosity Block, Average Instantaneous Luminosity and Number of Primary Vertices.

-See http://opendata.cern.ch for more information and for context on the instructions below.

 ## Usage Instruction